 - Professor Frances Pritchett has made her site one of the best sources of material on South Asia on the web, especially for literature.
 Her ongoing projects include a commentary on the Urdu ghazals of Mirza Ghalib and Mir Taqi Mir.

 - The Hindi-Urdu typepad is the way that I enter text in Devanagari (Hindi) and Perso-Arabic (Urdu) script.
-I have found this site the easiest to use.
-It has options for other languages like Bengali and Panjabi.
+I have found this site the easiest to use, but Google's input tools are more powerful and have caught up in terms of usability.
+Both have options for other languages like Bengali and Panjabi.

 - The Digital South Asia Library (DSAL) at the University of Chicago has a wide range of materials (maps, photographs, periodicals and reference works).
 I frequently use their digital versions of Platts' Urdu-English dictionary and Steingass' Persian-English dictionary.